-We are super excited to announce that the official Camera Coach YouTube channel is up and running!
-Find us (try searching for Camera Coach Channel) and subscribe to enter the March/April giveaway!
-Be on the lookout for a new video every week (or simply click the bell for notifications).
-Next up is a series on camera basics.
-Enjoy!
+We are incredibly excited to announce that the official Camera Coach YouTube channel is up and running!
+Find us (just search for Camera Coach Channel) and subscribe, like and hit the bell to get updates on all our latest videos!
+Be on the lookout for a new video every week!
+Up next are Prime vs. Zoom and Cell phone photography!

 Also, please comment with any content ideas!

 This month's challenge is textures!
 Whether you've just a camera phone or a new DSLR we want to see your best shot of something up close.
 Find the extraordinary details in the ordinary.
 To join of fun just share your image with us on Instagram (@camera.coach), Facebook (@photocameracoach) or Twitter (@camera_coach).
 To compete for a prize please visit our photo challenge webpage.

 What is the next step up from your kit lens?
 Try a prime lens!
 It's a lens with a fixed focal length (which means it won't zoom), but it gives you great sharpness and a wider aperture.
 Some are pretty affordable, too.
 Options under $250 include 50mm and 35mm for Nikon, and 50mm and 24mm for Canon.
 There are other manufacturers that make a 50mm, like Sony (about $200-$250) and Pentax (about $275).